riftsandroses/rEFInd-RetroGame/README.md

 #### 2. How to fix issues of rEFInd-RetroGame theme not applying ?

-Most of the issues arising with unsuccessful application of rEFInd-RetroGame theme on the rEFInd Boot Manager can be solved by changing a few lines in refind.conf file and theme.conf file.
-In refind.conf, it has to be made sure that the 'include' line added by the user must be followed by the correct path to the theme.conf file.
-Assests of themes like icons and background must have correct names and paths in the theme.conf file too.
+Most of the issues arising with unsuccessful application of rEFInd-RetroGame theme on the rEFInd Boot Manager can be solved by changing a few lines in `refind.conf` file and `theme.conf` file.
+In `refind.conf`, it has to be made sure that the 'include' line added by the user must be followed by the correct path to the `theme.conf` file.
+Assests of themes like icons and background must have correct names and paths in the `theme.conf` file too.

 #### 3. How do I get my Operating System logo to show up on rEFInd Boot Manager ?

 Most of the popular Operating Systems are supported.
 In case you are a user of an uncommon Operating System which does not get detected by rEFInd Boot Manager then it is better to get in touch with the creators of rEFInd Boot Manager.
 If rEFInd Boot Manager supports your Operating System but it does not show up due to absence of a logo in this theme then feel free to reach out via e-mail to request addition of that logo in this Theme Pack.

 ## Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://github.com/riftsandroses)